 What is a requirement of Export Finance?

-Before deciding how to get export finance, first, you must decide why you need the funds.
+Before deciding how to get export finance, first, you must decide why you need the funds (need for export finance).
 There are many reasons why you may have to export financing:

 - To start a new export company